Coppicing in Hatfield Forest

 Coppicing is an ancient technique used to manage woodland, to ensure a continuous supply of fire wood.
-This is being continued in Hatfield Forest, in part by a group of dedicated volunteers.
+The forest is divided up into compartments which are then cut down in rotation.

 The cut down wood, known as cord wood, is then cut into 2m lengths and left in piles to dry for at least two years, before being removed for use as firewood.
 Particularly straight pieces are used for hurdles or bean poles.
 The cord wood is not big enough to be used in construction or for furniture - this comes from the felling of so-called standard trees.

 Our ranger, Ian Pease, has now been delivering logs from the forest coppicing operations for 25 years.
 Read more about how the operation has evolved over the years.